Of Montreal: A recap of my 8 days in Quebec’s Metropolis

 I know I’m a little behind on my blog.
 It seems that a blog once a month is all I can crank out while galavanting around the world.
 My apologies!
 We continue with my wonderful 8 days in Montreal in May.
 My research led me to believe that Montreal is a vegan-friendly city, but couldn’t be anything compared to my love affair with Toronto.
 Some gems were found, but overall it was the vibe and layout of the city I liked best.

 It was a little chilly and cloudy while I was there in May, but that didn’t stop me from trying as much vegan food as possible.
-Most the vegan options are concentrated in a small rectangle seen above.
+Most vegan options are concentrated in a small rectangle seen above.
 One thing I really loved about Montreal was how walkable of a city it is.
-I pretty much walked everywhere and my Airbnb near Parc La Fontaine (the big green square top right) was the perfect central location to getting to downtown and more north up the Mile End.
+I pretty much walked everywhere and my Airbnb near Parc La Fontaine (the big green square top right) was the perfect central location to get to downtown and more north up the Mile End.
 Stay somewhere central like this and you’ll be set!
-But either way there are plenty of buses and a subway that gets you anywhere you need to go.
+But either way, there are plenty of buses and a subway that gets you anywhere you need to go.
 Montreal is very easy to move around quickly and efficiently.

 As soon as I arrived by train from Toronto I checked into my Airbnb and hurried off to Sushi Momo.
 Numerous friends had suggested it and I’m a sucker for vegan sushi.
 This place is always packed but being alone and willing to sit at the bar I was seated immediately and pondered over the menu.
 You can order a la carte but the best deal is to get one of their bento boxes or multi-roll specials.
 It’s not cheap; both times I spent at least $20 USD, but it was totally worth it.
 Each roll was exquisitely designed, full of the freshest ingredients, and made with love.
-The first time I got the three rolls you see above: the MUMBAI roll with mock shrimp tempura, green onion, avocado, sweet potato, with the most delicious japanese curry aioli, a simple Portobello kappa roll, and the KAMIKAZE roll with sweet potato, tempura, avocado, green onion wrapped in soy paper.
+The first time I got the three rolls you see above: the MUMBAI roll with mock shrimp tempura, green onion, avocado, sweet potato, with the most delicious Japanese curry aioli, a simple Portobello kappa roll, and the KAMIKAZE roll with sweet potato, tempura, avocado, green onion wrapped in soy paper.
 My mouth and body did a happy dance as I ate.

 The second time I went for the bento box that had miso soup, tempera veggies and three sushi rolls (27 CD).
-The MOMO roll with sweet tofu, cucumber, avocado, mango, tempura, japanese oba leaf and japanese curry aioli sauce was the best out of these and blew my mind.
+The MOMO roll with sweet tofu, cucumber, avocado, mango, tempura, Japanese oba leaf and Japanese curry aioli sauce was the best out of these and blew my mind.
 I wish I could have eaten here every day and tried every sushi roll on the menu!
 If you are ever in Montreal this is a MUST, but be sure to make a reservation.

-Big shout-out to Cafe Tuyo, which I found while looking up coffeeshops to work from my computer.
+Big shout-out to Cafe Tuyo, which I found while looking up coffee shops to work from my computer.
 I spent almost every morning here working, drinking their delicious lattes, and eating the most amazing vegan pastries.
 I ended up seeing the owners at Aux Vivres so it’s a small vegan world in Montreal.
 Cafe Tuyo has plenty of tables, strong wifi, and they play the best music ever played in a coffeeshop so it’s a digital nomad’s dream!

 One afternoon I met up with an old client of mine who graciously showed me around town and took me to the most amazing coffeeshop that has all vegan pastries called Caffe Dei Campi.
 It was hard not to take one of everything!
 It’s a little further north but totally worth it especially if you need to work, have a business meeting or a nice catch up with friends.